Peripherally inserted central catheter - insertion

 Take your temperature at the same time each day and write it down.
-Call your doctor if you develop a fever.
+Call your health care provider if you develop a fever.

-It is OK to take showers and baths 7 to 10 days after your catheter is placed.
-When you do, make sure the dressings are secure and your catheter site stays dry.
-Do not let the catheter site go under water if you are soaking in a bathtub.
+It is usually OK to take showers and baths several days after your catheter is placed.
+Ask your provider how long to wait.
+When you do shower or bathe, make sure the dressings are secure and your catheter site stays dry.
+DO NOT let the catheter site go under water if you are soaking in a bathtub.

 Your nurse will teach you how to take care of your catheter in order to keep it working correctly and to help protect yourself from infection.
 This includes